RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Awareness/Readme.md

 At the search bar,
 type "referer".
 You should see the value "network.HTTP.send referer header".
 Double click it, and change the value to 0.

-✅Use Https everywhere
-To ensure that your private conversations with websites can't be snooped on or tampered with by other parties.
+✅Use Https everywhere : to ensure that your private conversations with websites can't be snooped on or tampered with by other parties.

 ✅Be careful with credits card and Iot devices.

 ✅Be suspicious of any Emails trying to trick you into opening infected attachments or click on malicious links, common sense is your best defense.

 ✅In addition. backups are often the only way you can recover from ransomware.

 ---

 # Mobile Security (To stay Anonymous):

 #### Operating System (OS)
 .
 Most smartphones run one of two operating systems: Google's Android or Apple's iOS.
 When it comes to privacy, iOS is the first choice.iOS works only on Apple devices and makes it much more difficult to run applications that have not been approved by Apple. .

 #### Use Black Sim/fake sim card
 .
 If possible and Buy it from mobile privacy companies(like encryped-os.com) or black market(online/offline)